Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Custom-Interpolators.md

 ### Creating channel warnings and errors

 It is not possible to limit the number of channels a user can create in a Shader Graph.
 However, it is possible to create alerts to let users know when they are close to or exceeding a certain number of channels.
-The **Error Threshold** lets users know that they are approaching the channel limit, and the **Warning Threshold** informs them if they have reached or surpassed that limit.
-The **Error Threshold** value must be between 8 and 32 channels.
-The **Warning Threshold** value must be higher than the **Error Threshold**, and has a minimum value of 8 channels.
+The **Warning Threshold** lets users know that they are approaching the channel limit, and the **Error Threshold** informs them if they have reached or surpassed that limit.
+The **Warning Threshold** value must be between 8 and 32 channels.
+The **Error Threshold** value must be higher than the **Warning Threshold**, and has a minimum value of 8 channels.
 To configure these parameters, go to the Unity Editor [Project Settings](https://docs.unity3d.com/Manual/comp-ManagerGroup.html) menu and open the **Custom Interpolator Channel Settings**.

 ### Adding a Custom Interpolator block to the Master Stack